Skip to content ↓

 Miss Mercer, Miss Swannell and Miss Edmed.

-· Maths and English: Homework will be handed out on a Monday and will be due by the following Monday at the latest.
+Homework will be handed out on a Monday and will be due by the following Monday at the latest.
 They will receive one piece of maths work and one piece of English, which could be reading, writing or SPAG focused.
 Google Classroom has been set up for this year’s homework to help with homework getting ‘lost’ or damaged.
 Your children have been shown how to log in, in our ICT lesson and should all be able to access their accounts.
-However, we advise that they check this out at home at the beginning of the week to give us a chance to help with any issues.
+However, I advise that they check this out at home at the beginning of the week to give me a chance to help with any issues.
 Paper copies will be given to any children that do not have access to a laptop or tablet at home and there will ALWAYS be spare copies pinned on the homework board in class for anyone that loses theirs.
-We expect EVERYONE to be completing their homework and will ask anyone who does not bring it in on time to complete it during break or lunch time.
-They will be receiving a lot more homework when they move onto secondary school and we feel that in Yr6 it is important to get into a regular homework routine.
+I expect EVERYONE to be completing their homework and will ask anyone who does not bring it in on time to complete it during break or lunch time.
+They will be receiving a lot more homework when they move onto secondary school and I feel part of my job as a year six teacher is to get them into a regular routine of getting it done so they avoid detentions next year.